 Eugenie Baird also had her own radio show at various times from 1946 to possibly as late as 1965 on ABC, MBS, and CBS.

-Eugenie Baird appeared in the Broadway musical "Angel in the Wings" which ran for 308 performances at the Coronet Theatre from December 11, 1947 to September 4, 1948.
+As a replacement for Eileen Barton, Eugenie Baird appeared in the Broadway musical revue "Angel in the Wings" which ran for 308 performances at the Coronet Theatre from December 11, 1947 to September 4, 1948.
+It is unclear when Barton's tenure ended and Baird's began.
+John Stewart's Broadway Musicals: 1943-2004 indicates that Barton/Baird's musical numbers were "Holler Blue Murder," "Tambourine," and "If It Were Easy to Do."

 The "Charming Wife of a Top Executive"